If you’re looking to implement a service desk solution, you may well have asked yourself the question: Jira Service Desk or ServiceNow?

 Jira Service Desk and ServiceNow: an overview

-JIRA Service Desk is the only customer service software built on JIRA, and can be extended via the 1,800+ add-ons available on the Atlassian Marketplace to fit your needs.
+Jira Service Desk is the only customer service software built on Jira, and can be extended via the 1,800+ apps available on the Atlassian Marketplace to fit your needs.

-- You can get started in minutes with out-of-the-box business templates, the average implementation takes 1,2 month.
+- You can get started in minutes with out-of-the-box business templates.
+The average implementation takes 1.2 months.

-- The license fee is based on number of agents, not users.
+- The license fee is based on the number of agents, not users.
 It costs $20/agent per month with a Cloud subscription.

-- JSD Data Center provides advanced high-availability architecture and redundancy
+- Jira Service Desk Data Center provides advanced high-availability architecture and redundancy

 - Created in 2004 as the first modern SaaS ITSM tool